vczh/tinymoe/README.md

 	type collection enumerator
 		current value
+		body
 		continuation
 	end

 	phrase new enumerator from (enumerable)
-		set the result to new collection enumerator set field continuation of the result to field body of enumerable end
+		set the result to new collection enumerator of (null, field body of enumerable, null) end

+	cps (state) (continuation)
 	sentence move (enumerator) to the next
+		named block moving to the next
-		set field current value of enumerator to null set state to new continuation state
+			set field current value of enumerator to null set state to new continuation state of () if field body of enumerator <> null trap field body of enumerator of () set field body of enumerator to null else if field continuation of enumerator <> null trap continuation field continuation of enumerator of (null) else
+				exit block moving to the next
+			end

-		if field continuation of enumerator <> null call continuation field continuation of enumerator with (null) select field flag of state
+			select field flag of state
 				case yielding return
 					set field current value of enumerator to field argument of state